 Field Explanation R (= Reporting mode) - The setting of the Natural profile/session parameter SM (described in the Natural Parameter Reference documentation) determines the mode to be used.
-Cross-reference This option determines whether an active cross-reference in Predict (if installed) will be generated for the library. Υ Yes - An active cross-reference will be generated.
+Cross-reference This option determines be generated for the like s whether an active cross-reference in Predict (if installed) will orary. Υ Yes - An active cross-reference will be generated.
 N No - An active cross-reference will not be generated.
 F Force - An active cross-reference will be forced.
 D Doc - Objects to be cataloged must be documented in Predict.
 However, no active cross-reference will be generated.
-See the Predict documentation for details on active cross-reference tion for details on active cross-references.
+See the Predict documentation for details on active cross-references.
 Restart Y The library may be re-invoked by entering "RESTART" as the library ID on the logon screen; an Adabas OPEN command with End of Transaction ID (ETID) will be executed during the logon procedure.
 N The library cannot be "RESTARTed".
 The ETID specified in Natural Security will not be used for the Adabas OPEN command.
-Version control (display only) This field only applies on mainframe computers and if the library is under control Predict Application Control.
+Version control (display only) This field only applies on mainframe computers and if the library is under control of Predict Application Control.
 This field indicates the version control status of the library.
-If the lib by Predict Application Control, the database ID (DBID) and file nu FDIC system file in which the library's Predict data are stored are a ntrol, the database ID (DBID) and file number (FNR) of the
+If the library is comby Predict Application Control, the database ID (DBID) and file number (FN FDIC system file in which the library's Predict data are stored are also display